-You’ll need to take a proactive approach to inspecting your log home to keep maintenance costs to a minimum.
+You’ll need to take a proactive approach to inspect your log home to keep maintenance costs to a minimum.

-So what does maintenance of a log cabin look like?
+So what does the maintenance of a log cabin look like?

 You should inspect your cabin twice a year, once in the spring and once in the fall.
-During your inspection you should be checking the chinking, checking for evidence of pests and checking the general condition of your cabin.
+During your inspection you should be checking the caulking, checking for evidence of pests, and checking the general condition of your cabin.

-You cabin should be washed once a year to remove surface level dirt.
+Your cabin should be washed once a year to remove surface-level dirt.
 You should stain your cabin roughly every three years.
 For a detailed guide on maintenance, check out this article on Log Cabin Maintenance Costs.